 Fix the Budget

 Once you have a better idea of what you should be spending and what you actually spent, don’t beat yourself up too badly.
 Budgeting is not an exact science, so it is reasonable to take a few months to finesse the finances to find the spot where the numbers make the most sense.
 Of course that can be expensive if you’re trying to pay off debt or repair bad credit, but giving up is always worse.
 So give yourself some grace with a realistic learning curve.
+Also consider whether applying for bad credit loans online are an option to help get your finances in order.

 Having trouble sticking to your budget, but you can’t always determine why things get messy?
 You can predict a bit of unpredictability by adding a line to your budget that accounts for “flex spending” or “unexpected expenses.”
 Of course if you intentionally spend that line item instead of saving it for a true surprise, you’re just perpetuating the harm you’ve already caused.